On the theory of body motion in confined Stokesian fluids: Error estimate in truncation

 The scaling analysis of the truncation error addressed above can be applied to the approximations of the hydromechanical properties addressed in the literature.
 Below we analyze and discuss, from the point of view of the present theory, the classical literature results of hydromechanics of bodies in confined Stokes flow, extending such expressions to more general boundary conditions, geometries and motions of the bodies.

-\subsection{The approximation for $K=0 $ and Brenner's formula}
+\subsection{{ The approximation for $K=0 $ and Brenner's formula }}

-An explicit approximation for the force acting on an arbitrary body translating in a confined fluid has been firstly derived by \cite{brenner64} in terms of the resistance matrix of the body in the unbounded fluid and the regular part of the Green function at the position of the body.
-Within the present formalism, this corresponds to the truncation of the $[M]$, $[N]$ and $[G]$ matrices to the $0$-th order, as shown below.
+{ An explicit approximation for the force acting on an arbitrary body translating in a confined fluid has been firstly derived by \cite{brenner64} in terms of the resistance matrix of the body in the unbounded fluid and the regular part of the Green function at the position of the body.
+Within the present formalism, the \cite{brenner64} formula for the force is